Feet of Fines: CP 25/1/191/31

 Warranty: Warranty.

-For this: Richard and William have granted to John and Elizabeth the manor of Serysdon' and 6 messuages and 300 acres of land in the vill of Serysden' and have rendered them to them in the same court, to hold to John and Elizabeth and the heirs of John, of the chief lords for ever.
-And Richard and William have also granted to John and Elizabeth the manor of Norton' Bruen' and 5 messuages and 100 acres of land in the vill of Norton' Bruen' and have rendered them to them in the same court, to hold to John and Elizabeth, of Richard and William and the heirs of Richard for the lives of John and Elizabeth, rendering yearly a rose at the Nativity of St John the Baptist for all service, and doing to the chief lords all other services.
+For this: Richard and William have granted to John and Elizabeth the manor of Serysdon' and 6 messuages and 300 acres of land in the vill of Serysden' and have rendered them to them in the court, to hold to John and Elizabeth and the heirs of John, of the chief lords for ever.
+And Richard and William have also granted to John and Elizabeth the manor of Norton' Bruen' and 5 messuages and 100 acres of land in the vill of Norton' Bruen' and have rendered them to them in the court, to hold to John and Elizabeth, of Richard and William and the heirs of Richard for the lives of John and Elizabeth, rendering yearly 1 rose at the feast of the Nativity of St John the Baptist, and doing to the chief lords all other services.
 And after the decease of John and Elizabeth the same manor and tenements shall revert to Richard and William and the heirs of Richard, quit of the heirs of John and Elizabeth, to hold of the chief lords for ever.

 Standardised forms of names.
 (These are tentative suggestions, intended only as a finding aid.)